Sandy Cowell said on 29/Apr/23

 One of the greatest actors ever if not taller.
 Rob, why great stars like him and so many others are now entitled to figure here over a few comments?
 Those guys will be remembered far longer and after wrestlers or so-called singers listed here fallen in a right oblivion.

-[Editor Rob: those who remember or watched films with Cagney don't comment as much as the visitors who know of the Bieber's or Matt Damon's, the current celebrities.
+those who remember or watched films with Cagney don't comment as much as the visitors who know of the Bieber's or Matt Damon

 It will be interesting if this site is still around in someone elses hands in 50 years how names of today will be viewed.
 Will they even get anymore comments.
 Cagney doesn't get much over the years, maybe guys like Wayne have gotten more.